James Baker: Later life

-Baker is a leader of the Climate Leadership Council, along with Henry Paulson and George P. Shultz.
-In 2017, this group of "Republican elder statesmen" proposed that conservatives embrace a fee and dividend form of carbon tax (in which all revenue generated by the tax is rebated to the populace in the form of lump-sum dividends), as a policy to deal with anthropogenic climate change.
+Baker co-founded the Climate Leadership Council, along with Henry Paulson and George P. Shultz.
+In 2017, this group of "Republican elder statesmen" proposed that conservatives embrace a fee and dividend form of carbon tax (in which all revenue generated by the tax is rebated to the populace in the form of lump-sum dividends0.0), as a policy to deal with anthropogenic climate change.
 The group also included Martin S. Feldstein and N. Gregory Mankiw.